faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/deriving_morality_from_science_vs_religion.md

 5. God is so loving (as evidenced by the story of the sacrifice of Jesus), that it will make you want to love others, too.
 6. Living right is its own reward.

-A typical science-weilding secular humanist says we should be good because:
+A typical science-wielding secular humanist says we should be good because:

 1. Lots of people in the community say so (note that some people disagree and say we _should_ be evil---they don't get much air time)
 2. You will suffer in this life if you don't think and act "good" (well documented in scientific studies, [for instance](https://www.psychologytoday.com/blog/talking-about-trauma/201503/love-is-war-post-infidelity-stress-disorder))